3.1 Behaviorist Theories of Learning

 Skinner believed that human learning occurred by the same mechanism, and that even very complex behaviors could be learned by reinforcing intermediate behaviors (as in the example of the rat above) and gradually shaping the complex behavior.
 In 1957, Skinner published “Verbal Behavior,” where he applied his theory to language learning.
 This was controversial.
 The linguist Noam Chomsky, for example, argued that Operant Conditioning was inadequate to explain how humans learn to construct new sentences in response to new experience.

-For more information about B. F. Skinner and his Operant Conditioning theory, see this video:
+For more information about B. F. Skinner and his Operant Conditioning theory, see this 5-minute video:

 Behaviorism in Educational Technology